59 Red Flowers: Complete List With Names and Pictures

 Begonia

 The begonia is a persistent bloomer that produces an assortment of large and impressive blossoms.
 Begonias resemble carnations quite closely.
-They are stunning, with the notable difference of more crimped edges of the very ruffled and strikingly scarlet-red flower petals.
+They are stunning, with the notable difference of more crimped edges of the very ruffled and strikingly red flower petals.

 These lay stark against the foliage of their deep green and waxy leaves.
 It is quite easy to grow especially in fertile, well-drained soil with either a slight acidity or neutral pH level under some shade from the sun.

-Begonias can thrive in low-maintenance gardens as they are deer and rabbit resistant.
+Begonias can thrive in low-maintenance gardens as they are deer and rabbit-resistant.
 They grow to be 12 to 14 inches tall and spread around 12 to 16 inches wide without much effort.
 However, these flowers do not do well against strong winds, cooler temperatures, or frost.
 They require proper air circulation and to be dug up and stored away in a dry place over the winter.
 It is preferable to plant them in USDA zones 9 through 11.

 Bergamot

 Bergamots are showy, clump-forming perennials that grow popping, cherry-red flowers with densely compacted, almost disk-shaped terminal heads.
-Thus, this particular bergamot also goes by the name of “Cherry Pops.”
+Thus, this particular bergamot also goes by the name of ‘Cherry Pops’.

-Deadheading the spent flowers encourages new blooms and can make for excellent cut flowers too.
+Deadheading the spent red flowers encourages new blooms and can make for excellent cut flowers too.
 Bergamots are moderately hardy and can best thrive in USDA zones 4 to 8.

 Bergenia

-Bergenia, or evening bells, is a splendid winter plant that grows upright, clusters of bell-shaped, rosy-red flower heads.
-They bloom from a stout, deep burgundy-red stem base that is wrinkled and leathery in appearance.
 While it can tolerate almost any soil condition, it best enjoys average, moderately moist, well-drained soil that is humus-rich.
 It also thrives under full or partial sun, or even heavily shaded areas, so long as the conditions are never too hot or too dry.

 Bleeding Heart